freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/functional-programming/use-the-reduce-method-to-analyze-data.md

 </section>

 ## Instructions

 <section id='instructions'>

-The variable <code>watchList</code> holds an array of objects with information on several movies.
-Use <code>reduce</code> to find the average IMDB rating of the movies <strong>directed by Christopher Nolan</strong>.
-Recall from prior challenges how to <code>filter</code> data and <code>map</code> over it to pull what you need.
-You may need to create other variables, and return the average rating from <code>getRating</code> function.
+The variable `watchList` holds an array of objects with information on several movies.
+Use `reduce` to find the average IMDB rating of the movies **directed by Christopher Nolan**.
+Recall from prior challenges how to `filter` data and `map` over it to pull what you need.
+You may need to create other variables, and return the average rating from `getRating` function.
 Note that the rating values are saved as strings in the object and need to be converted into numbers before they are used in any mathematical operations.

 </section>

 ## Tests

 <section id='tests'>

 ```yml